kingsleyzissou/resplash/README.md

 Clone or download the repo.

-Before you can begin, you will need to setup firebase.
-To do so, navigate to [Google Firebase](https://firebase.google.com/) and click on get started.
-Add a new project.
-You will need to add authentication.
-Set the sign up method to email and password as well as Google sign-in.
-Next add a firestore database in test mode.
-Register the app and copy the api credentials into a .env file.

-You will also need to create an unsplash developer account and a project.
+Before you can begin, you will need to create an unsplash developer account and a project.
 Once this has been done, add the credentials to the .env file.

 Lastly, from the project directory, run